carlos-urena/cocoglut/README.md

 `bin`

-Executable files for the simple test program.
-There are two executables: one built with static linking and the other with dynamic link.
+Folder with executable files for the simple test program.
+There are two executables:

+* `test1`: statically linked version.
+* `test1-dl` dynamically linked version.

 Removed on a clean.

 `build`

-Object files, all of them removed on a clean.
+Folder with object files, all of them removed on a clean.

 `include`

-C/C++ header with the (partial) GLUT api declarations
+Folder which includes the C/C++ header with the (partial) GLUT api declarations (`cocoglut-api.h`)

 `lib`

-Holds the library, already compiled for Mac OSX projects, there are two versions:
+Folder with the library file, already compiled for Mac OSX projects, there are two versions:

-* 'cocoglut.dylib':  dynamic library file
+* `cocoglut.dylib`:  dynamic library file
-* 'cocoglut.a': for static linking
+* `cocoglut.a`: for static linking

 Both files are removed on clean.